oVirt/ovirt-site/source/feature/ui.html.md

 ### Your feature heading

-A backup status screen will be automatically displayed in the web-admin upon login in case there are missing and/or outdated files/db backups.
+A backup status screen will be automatically displayed in the web-admin upon login in case there are missing and/or outdated files/engine data-base backups.
 This screen will contain the overall backup status of the system, individual status per backup type and a link leading to extra information about the engine backup options.

 ### Comments and Discussion